-The state of Georgia provides for a 30 days time period for the insurance companies to make the claim payments.
+The state of Georgia provides for 30 days for the insurance companies to make the claim payments.
 The failure to discharge this responsibility results in the imposition of penalties.
 Further, the beneficiaries are also entitled to interest on their claims until such payments are cleared.

 You can get further information from the Office of Insurance and Safety Fire Commissioner at: